Thinking about living in London and getting some overseas experience?

 Be patient, there is plenty of work on offer it might just take a couple of weeks to land the right job.” – Jacob

-Depending on timing of year and industry – would say easy due to the demand for contracting in the finance industry.” – Richard
+Depending on timing of year and industry.
+I would say due to the demand it’s easy for contracting in the finance industry.” – Richard

 The first month will be more expensive then you think, global are great to help you with the process make sure to engage with them, recruiters can be tough but it’s worth it to get a good job.” – Jennifer

 Make sure you have your qualification completed; there is a large pay rise.
 Confidence is key, don’t let the recruiters bully you into a role you don’t want.
 Stick to your guns.” – Tom

 Finding a job is not as easy as people said it was, be prepared for multiple rejections despite the bigger financial district and job market.”

 Absolutely do it, at worst you can have a European holiday and move home again!” – Peggy

 Do it!
 The remuneration is obviously much better.
 But the size and scale of industry in London doesn’t compare (especially for New Zealanders) so the experience you gain is invaluable” – Jamie